 A: Yes, the City enforces an odd-even address year-round watering conservation plan.
 The odd-even system is as follows:

 New sod can be watered every other day and an established lawn only needs one inch of water per week.
 Grass seed, however, does need to be watered every day.
-If you have gras seed planed, you may contact the Public Works Department at (763) 477-4346, to be placed on a waiver list.
+If you have grass seed planed, you may contact the Public Works Department at (763) 477-4346, to be placed on a waiver list.

 Q: What if I suspect a water main break?